wduangoupa7371/Pizzeria-Manager/README.md

 The app allows:

-- Pizza store owners to manage toppings (CRUD operations).
+- Pizza store owners to manage toppings.
 - Pizza chefs to create, update, and delete pizzas with toppings.
-- Data persistence using Flask-SQLAlchemy (SQLite for local testing, PostgreSQL for production).
+- Data persistence using Flask-SQLAlchemy.
 - Backend deployed on Render.

 ## 🛠 Project Requirements